The generalized Fermat equation with exponents 2, 3, n: The Generalized Fermat Equation with exponents 2, 3, 11

 In the following we will say that $j \in \Q$ is \emph{good} if it is the $j$-invariant of a Frey curve associated to a primitive integral solution of $x^2 + y^3 = z^{11}$, which means that $j = (12b)^3/c^{11}$ and $12^3 - j = 12^3 a^2/c^{11}$ with coprime integers $a$, $b$, $c$.
 In a similar way, we say that $j \in \Q_2$ is \emph{$2$-adically good} if it has this form for coprime $2$-adic integers $a$, $b$, $c$.

 By Theorem~\ref{T:nominus}, it suffices to find the rational points on the twisted modular curves~$X_E(11)$ for the elliptic curves $E \in \calE'$, where

 such that their image on the $j$-line is good.

 Some of the results in this section rely on computations that require a computer algebra system.
-We provide a script \texttt{verify11.magma} at~\cite{programs} (which relies on~\texttt{localtest.magma}, also provided there) that can be loaded into Magma~\cite{Magma} and performs these computations.
+We provide a script \texttt{section7.magma} at~\cite{programs} (which relies on~\texttt{localtest.magma}, also provided there) that can be loaded into \Magma\ and performs these computations.